DeepRolling/react-native-deepcode-toolkit/README.md

 # react-native-deepcode-toolkit

-handy code encapsulation in react-native project.
+Handy code encapsulation in react-native project.

+The gist of this library is collect the handy code to offer some useful ability to your application .

+We offer following ability :

+* application foreground and background change hook
+* component lifecycle function (such useEffectWithoutFirstTime...)
+* ui distance calculate (expose handy function to calculate ui distance by design picture)

 ## Installation